Mimris/mimris/src/posts/010-OSDU1_Integration.md

 ## OSDU Extensions of the AKM Core Metamodel

-We have made an extension of the AKM-Core Metamodel and made a OSDU specific metamodel called AKM-OSDU-Schemamodelling-Template.
+We have made an extension of the AKM-Core Metamodel and made a OSDU specific metamodel called: "AKM-OSDU-Schemamodelling-Template".

 To start OSDU Schema import and modelling, Click on the top-left Hamburger menu and select "NEW PROJECT"